bouyaa62/pill-reminder/README.md

 # My Pill

-My Pill is an mobile application built using flutter.
+My Pill is a mobile application built using flutter.
 It helps you to remember to take your medications at the right time.
 It allows you to create any type of recurring reminders.